run-x/opta-docs/content/en/docs/Getting started/_index.md

 linkTitle: "Getting Started"
 weight: 2
 description: >
-  The first steps in working with opta.
+  The first steps in working with Opta.
 ---